 What Does White Toenail Polish Actually Mean?

-Let's start with the main question: white toenail polish has evolved to carry several meanings:
+Let's start with the main question: white toenail polish has evolved to carry several meanings, but most are style-based rather than hidden codes.
+It usually communicates a fresh, minimal, polished look:

 ✨ Fresh & Clean Aesthetic